 - (s) To enter into an agreement with the CPSU providing for the payment to the Branch Fund of the Branch of the CPSU in NSW which represents members of the Association of an amount determined by Central Council being not less than an amount calculated by reference to the total amount of members of the Association who have applied for membership of that Branch multiplied by the entrance fees and subscriptions otherwise payable by each member to that Union under its rules. - (t) To provide a Provident Fund to pay a benefit upon a member's death to the member's spouse, next-of-kin or other nominated person. - (u) To enter into an agreement with the Community and Public Sector Union pursuant to Section 202 of the Commonwealth Industrial Relations Act 1988 or any statutory provision amending, replacing or supplementing that provision. - (v) To apply for membership of the Community and Public Sector Union for and on behalf of any member who is eligible to belong to that organisation. - (w) To make donations for charitable purposes. - (x) To operate a Legal Aid Fund to provide financial assistance for the payment of legal expenses for members belonging to the Prison Officers' Vocational Branch who are criminally charged with respect to any matter which occurs whilst on duty as a prison officer. - (y) To do all such things as may be necessary or convenient for the furtherance of these objects. - 3.
-The Association shall be non-sectarian. - 4.
-The Association shall have absolute right to determine, publicise and publicly prosecute its official attitude or opposition to, or support, approval or disapproval, of the policy or lack of policy of any political party or any parliamentary candidate.
+The Association shall be non-sectarian and shall not affiliate with any political party, whilst maintaining the right for political lobbying, campaigning and debate in furtherance of its objects.